 Thanks to a new standard developed by the Reverse Logistics Association, the world of product labels is changing in an exciting, innovative, and interesting way!

-The 12N codes look very much like a standard QR code, but can store much more data.
-In fact, 4000 characters versus only 500.
+Developed over seven years, the 12N QR codes look very much like a standard QR code, but can store much more data.
+In fact, 4000 characters versus most at 500.
 This new data-space prompted the standards initiative.
-The aim to streamline repetitive data fields, allowing wider industry use to coordinate product service, return and recycle disposition.
+The aim to streamline repetitive data fields, allowing wider public and private sectors usage, coordinating products and services, routing and returning dispositions.

 - Pc-Check® Windows® diagnostics produce several pages of critical test data